 Trunk space in the sedan is 14 cubic feet in a fairly useful shape, and the contents need not be heaved waist-high to load in.
 The rear seatbacks fold for more room.
 A lock is provided on the pass-through behind the armrest on some models.
 The DVD-drive on the upper edge of the trunk is somewhat protected by a stout steel band.

-The Accord LX 2.4-liter four-cylinder engine matches Nissan's 2.5-liter with a bit less fuss or raucousness, and a good deal more ponies than the Camry's four-cylinder.
+The Accord LX 2.4-liter four-cylinder engine matches Nissan's 2.5-liter for horsepower, if not torque, with a bit less fuss or raucousness.
+Compared to the Camry’s four-cylinder, the Honda delivers a bit more power and (again) a bit less torque.
 Since the Accord isn't too heavy, its 177 horsepower is plenty to keep up with the Joneses, whether you choose the manual or automatic.
 Every Accord compares well against competitors in terms of mileage and emissions, and runs on regular unleaded.

 The five-speed manual has low clutch effort with smooth engagement, and the shifter offers good action if not the short, crisp movement of the Civic Si.
 But the manual allows you to get the most out of the engine, which cleanly revs happily right past the marked redline.
 That lets a 177-horsepower 2.4 manual keep up with a 190-horsepower 2.4 automatic.
 Of course, the 190-horsepower 2.4-liter and five-speed manual are the most entertaining of the four-cylinder models and will appeal to that segment of the Accord audience that enjoys driving and believes shifting is done with hands and feet, not thumbs.

-If you don't know whether to choose the 177-horsepower or 190-horsepower version (setting aside trim considerations) ask yourself how often you floor the throttle and run your engine to redline: If the answer lies between never and seldom the 177-horsepower will prove quite satisfactory.
+If you don't know whether to choose the 177-horsepower or 190-horsepower version (setting aside trim considerations) ask yourself how often you floor the throttle and run your engine to redline: If the answer lies between never and seldom, then the 177-horsepower will prove quite satisfactory.

-In terms of fuel economy, all Accord sedans with four-cylinder engines are EPA-rated 22/31 mpg City/Highway with the manual, 21/30 mpg with the automatic.
-Four-cylinder coupes are rated 22/31 mpg with the manual, 21/30 mpg with the automatic.
+In terms of fuel economy, all Accords with four-cylinder engines are EPA-rated 22/31 mpg City/Highway with the manual, 21/31 mpg with the automatic.
 V6 sedans are rated 19/29 mpg.
 V6 coupes are rated 19/28 mpg with automatic, 17/25 mpg with the six-speed manual.

-The 3.5-liter V6 was new last year and rated 268 horsepower, which Honda has raised to 271 for 2009.
-The company said it has made no changes, but that actual production engines have tested better than the prototypes.
-So rated torque is up, too, from 248 pound-feet to 254.
-That also means the Accord V6 now rates more horses than not only the Camry V6, but the Altima's Z-car-based engine as well (if only by a nose).
-It's a smooth engine and quieter than the Altima's, more than adequate for any purpose, and uses the latest version of Honda's Variable Cylinder Management (VCM).
+The 3.5-liter V6 is rated 271 horsepower and 254 pounds-feet of torque.
+That’s more horsepower than not only the Camry V6, but also the Altima's Z-car-based engine (if only by a nose).
+The Honda V6 is smooth and quieter than the Altima's, more than adequate for any purpose, and uses the latest version of Honda's Variable Cylinder Management (VCM).